-With heavy flywheels for high inertia and its easy-to-adjust range of motion, on the kBox athletes can grind through really heavy concentric and eccentric work with a constant load in both full range squats for building general strength and mass and also sport-specific in a more limited range of motion.
+With heavy flywheels for high inertia and their easy-to-adjust range of motion, on the kBox and kPulley athletes can grind through really heavy concentric and eccentric work with a constant load in both full range squats for building general strength and mass and also sport-specific in a more limited range of motion.
 Besides squats, popular exercises are split squats, RDLs and deadlifts, hip flexor exercises and calf press for lower limb.

 With the kBox, efficient and supporting sport-specific training is easier to bring out in the field or on trips than any gravity-based weight training equipment, building a gym wherever the athlete is.